-We do not seek to make rigorous these assertions---there are challenges in formulating strategy spaces and resulting outcomes in continuous-time games---but rather focus on the prospects that the Poisson game may realize the global saddle hope.
+We do not seek to make rigorous this assertion---there are challenges in formulating strategy spaces and resulting outcomes in continuous-time games---but rather focus on the prospect that the more analytic nature of the Poisson game may help realize the global saddle hope.

 Let $a,b \in [0,\infty)$.
 Consider a constrained game $\game(0^+,\lambda,v,a,b)$, where Maxine and Mina are obliged during $[0,{\rm d}t]$ to submit respective stake rates $a$ and $b$.
 They regain freedom at time ${\rm d}t$.
 Write $\val(\lambda,v,a,b)$ for the value of $\game(0^+,\lambda,v,a,b)$.
 (We again omit a first argument $0^+$ in the notation for value.)
 Then we claim heuristically that